-Incorporate these habits into your routine and see how your results at the gym increase
+Incorporate these habits into your routine and see how your results in the gym increase

-Well, we can define success in the gym by reaching the goals that lead you to train.
+Well, we can define success in the gym by achieving the goals that lead you to train.

-If your goal is to gain muscle mass and lose fat, when you achieve that, it's a success.
+If your goal is to gain muscle mass and lose fat, when you achieve that, it is a success.

-If you go to see SportTV on the giant projector while you are in conversation, once you achieve that, it is also a success.
+If you watch SportTV on the giant projector while you're chatting, when you achieve that, it's also a success.

-In this case, we will focus on the first group, the one that seeks results.
+In this case, we will focus on the first group, those who seek results.

-So here are the seven habits to make progress in the gym, whatever your goal.
+Here are the seven habits to help you progress in the gym, whatever your goal.

 1# Consistency (daily)

-This is the most important habit, and it applies to everyone else, making them work.
+This is the most important habit, and it applies to all the others, making them work.

 It is through consistency that you can achieve results, or not.

-If you are consistent in going to the gym, eating and resting, you will have good results.
+If you are consistent with your visits to the gym, your diet and your rest, you will get good results.

-If you are consistent in missing out on training, ignoring your eating plan and your important hours of rest, you will also get results, but perhaps they are not the ones you are looking for.
+If you are consistent in skipping training, ignoring your eating plan and your important rest hours, you will also get results, but they may not be what you are looking for.

-?We are what we repeatedly do.
+?We are what we do repeatedly.
 Excellence, then, is not an act, but a habit.?

-Aristotle already knew this in the 300s BC, and certainly if he entered a gym today, he would have better results than most with his philosophy.
+Aristotle already knew this in the 300s BC, and certainly if he joined a gym today, he would have better results than most with his philosophy.

 Be consistent.